1. Home

 To enable a selector in your transactions area, simply head to your Settings > Account-wide settings > Finances area and then change the option to toggle between modes.

-Once that’s been saved, if you head to your Transactions area, at the bottom of this page will now be a selector to switch between.
+Once that’s been saved, if you head over to your Transactions area and check the bottom of the page, you will see that there is a selector to switch between live and test orders.

-The system will change to an Orange colour to symbolise your review of test mode data.
+The system will change to an Orange color to symbolize your review of test mode data.

 If you have completed a test mode order for a subscription and used Stripe as the processor on your checkout, you’ll find that this subscription is set up in your Stripe dashboard under the test data too.

-Meaning, Stripe will trigger things like rebills when they’re due and those ‘test’ recurring payments will get tracked into your dashboard and trigger things like behaviour rules and fulfilment where applicable.
+Stripe will then also trigger things like rebills when they’re due and those ‘test’ recurring payments will get tracked into your dashboard and trigger things like behavior rules and fulfillment where applicable.

 Final testing

-You can always reduce the price of your product down to a single dollar (or your currency equivalent) then test with a live payment and then put your price back to the correct price for your product.
+You can always reduce the price of your product down to a single dollar (or your currency equivalent), test with a live payment, and then put your price back to the correct price for your product.
 Or, you could use a coupon to bring the price down, then simply disable the coupon when you are done testing.

 When testing with a live payment make sure you actually make a payment and don’t make the product free.
 If the product is free – then no real payment processing actually occurs.